Communication Studies (CM)

 CM 3311.
 Interviewing.
 3 Semester Hours.

 A comprehensive introduction to the principles, strategies, and practical techniques of interviewing from a communication perspective.
 The process of interviewing will be examined from the perspectives of both interviewer and subject and within a variety of contexts.
 The course will include a number of exercises to develop interviewing and interviewer skills.
-(Formerly SE3311) Recommended prerequisite: CM/SE 1341 and CM/SE 1351.
+Recommended prerequisite: CM 1341 and CM 1351.

 CM 3321.
 Interpersonal Communication.
 3 Semester Hours.

-An examination of modern approaches to management at both the micro and macro levels.
+An examination of modern approaches to organizational communication at both the micro and macro levels.
 The micro level of analysis emphasizes such topics as perception, motivation, and attitudes.
 The macro level of analysis emphasizes such topics as organizational design and structure, organizational culture, and decision-making.
 The dynamic interaction of these two levels includes topics such as leadership, groups, and job stress.
-Also to be emphasized are contemporary issues such as diversity, ethics, and globalization will also be emphasized.
-(Formerly SE3325).
+Contemporary issues such as diversity, ethics, and globalization will also be emphasized.

 Study and analysis of prose, poetry, and dramatic literature for the purpose of developing the ability to coordinate voice and thought in both informal and formal interpretative reading.
 (Formerly SE3331) Recommended prerequisite: CM/SE 1341.

-A comprehensive introduction to the principles, strategies, and practical techniques of conference methods and group communication.
+A comprehensive introduction to the principles, strategies, and practical techniques of teams and group communication.
 The course includes a theoretical and pragmatic examination of group processes within a variety of business and professional contexts.
 Special emphasis on leadership, conflict resolution, problem solving, and group-oriented communication skills.
-(Formerly SE3341) Recommended prerequisite: CM/SE 1341 and CM/SE 1351.
+Recommended prerequisite: CM 1341 and CM 1351.

 CM 3351.
 Topics in Communication Theory.
 3 Semester Hours.

-Survey and study of selected topics in the communication field, such as business and professional communication, nonverbal communication, gender communication, family communication, mass media, communication law, and media ethics.
-(Formerly SE3351) Recommended prerequisite: CM/SE 1351.
+Survey and study of selected topics in the communication field, including oral, written, digital, and verbal communication across diverse contexts.
+Recommended prerequisite: CM 1351.

 CM 3352.
 Survey of Communication Theory.
 3 Semester Hours.